-I woke up once with a new thought regarding weight loss:
+I woke up once with a weird thought about emotional eating and weight loss:

 “The struggle is real, but the struggle is also right.”